RandomKiddo/youtubeplugins/CONTRIBUTING.md

 ### Code of Conduct

 Dungeons enforces an abbreviated version of the Contributor Covenant Code of Conduct.
-For more information, either see: https://www.contributor-covenant.org or [Code of Conduct](https://github.com/RandomKiddo/youtubeplugins/master/CODE_OF_CONDUCT.md)
+For more information, either see: [Contributor Covenant](https://www.contributor-covenant.org) or [Code of Conduct](https://github.com/RandomKiddo/youtubeplugins/master/CODE_OF_CONDUCT.md)

 ___